DALL·E 2023 02 22 21.50.39 left over epoxy resin

 Additionally, you should only compost resin materials that are made from natural and organic components.

-If the resin contains any toxic substances, it should not be composted.
+If the resin contains any toxic substances such as epoxy resins, it should not be composted as epoxies are not suitable for sustainable resin disposal through composting.

 In conclusion, it’s important to dispose of waste resin in a responsible and eco-friendly manner.